2026 European Women's Handball Championship: Second bidding process

 The hosts were originally going to be announced on 28 January 2024 in Cologne, but the EHF decided to delay the announcement to April while also inviting every bidding nation to a meeting in mid-February.

 During the meeting in mid-February, Romanian media reported that a possible five-country co-hosting plan was being negotiated by all five bidding countries and the EHF after it was reported that none of the three bids fulfilled all the requirements.

 On 8 March 2024, the EHF announced all five countries, Czech Republic, Poland, Romania, Slovakia and Turkey, as co-hosts.
-This marks the second time a sports tournament has been held in more than four countries, after UEFA Euro 2020.
+This marks the second time a European championship has been held in more than four countries, after UEFA Euro 2020.